Appliscale/perun/README.md

 `go get github.com/Appliscale/cftool`

-Then install the application:
+Then install the application by going to cftool directory and typing:

-`go install github.com/Appliscale/cftool`
+`./build.sh`

 The application should be compiled to `cftool` binary file to the `bin` directory in your GO workspace.